tank-king/katagames-docs/clicker-game-new/game-structure.md

 This code will define the enums `Home`, `Game`,
 `Win` and `Lose`.
 This will help us map these names to their respective Game States later.
+So, we can just reference these states as `GameStates.Home`, `GameStates.Game`, etc.